Though they were moving into a predominantly White neighborhood, Crichlow White says the community feel in Petworth was apparent from the start.

 “It’s why I’ve stayed here.
 I like the people I live around.
 It’s like when you work at a job and the people you work with have a major impact on your enjoyment.
 You feel raised up by those people.
 Of course, there’s amenities — the restaurants, the shopping, walking to a supermarket — that’s all great.
 That’s city living and I had that in Dupont, but I left it because I didn’t have a sense of community.
 Here I have that and it’s the most striking feature for me.”

-Living there: Petworth is roughly bounded by Arkansas Avenue on the west, Spring Road and Rock Creek Park on the south, Rock Creek Park and New Hampshire Avenue on the east and Hamilton Street to the north.
+Living there: Petworth is roughly bounded by Arkansas Avenue on the west, Spring Road and Rock Creek Church Road on the south, Rock Creek Cemetery and New Hampshire Avenue on the east and Hamilton Street to the north.

 According to Long & Foster agent John Coplen, 58 homes have sold in Petworth in the past six months, ranging from a two-bedroom, one-bathroom townhouse for $300,000 to a six-bedroom, 4½ -bathroom rowhouse that sold for just over $1.3 million.